-CAR Appendix I CAR Commercial Claims Performance Standards CAR Compliance Audit Claim Review Process Revision Date Page Page 1 of 4
+CAR Commercial Claims Performance Standards Appendix I Revision Date Page Page 1 of 4 CAR Compliance Audit Claim Review Process Page 1 of 4

-This section incorporates the selection of the sample, review procedures, and criteria to conduct these examinations following the guidelines in the NAIC Market Conduct Examiners Handbook Chapter VIII G. Claims.
+This section incorporates the selection of the sample, review procedures, and criteria to conduct these examinations following the guidelines in Chapter VIII G. Claims of the NAIC Market Conduct Examiners Handbook.